m0therb0ardd/portfolio/_pages/about.md

       </p>

       <p>
-        If you’re interested in collaborating, I’d love to connect!
+        If you're interested in collaborating, I'd love to connect!
       </p>

       <!-- Resume Button -->